Nonprofit Resources

 - It must not be advertised to the general public.

-Strategy 3: Use Volunteers for Substantially All the Work
+Strategy 3: Use Volunteers for Substantially All Bookstore Work

-If your church bookstore does generate UBI, keep in mind that typically only a portion of the store’s sales will be considered unrelated and therefore subject to income tax.
+A church owes income tax only on the net profit from unrelated bookstore activities.
+If a church bookstore generates UBI, typically only a portion of its sales will be considered unrelated and therefore subject to income tax.

 More information on UBI for tax-exempt organizations is provided in IRS Publication 598, Tax on Unrelated Business Income of Exempt Organizations.
-Please contact us with questions or if you’d like to discuss your church’s specific situation.
+Please contact us if you have questions or would like to discuss your church’s specific situation.

 This article has been updated.